-In September, 2020, Winn Parish was declared a disaster area due to a hurricane (Delta).
-The Judicial Expense Fund has not completed assessing the amount of damage at the date of this report.
+In August 2020, Winn Parish, where the Eighth Judicial Court resides, was declared a disaster area due to a hurricane Laura.
+Again, in October 2020 the area was included in the federal disaster area due to Hurricane Laura.
+In February 2021, Winn Parish was impacted by severe winter storms and in a major disaster area.
+The Judicial Expense Fund has not completed assessing the amount of damage caused by this series of events at the date of this report.